percona/everest-doc/docs/use/createBackups/EnablePITR.md

 In PostgreSQL, you may encounter issues with point-in-time recovery (PITR) when attempting to recover the database after the last transaction.
 PITR can get stuck in the Restoring state.

 **Workaround**
-{.power-number}

-1. Connect to your database and run the following command:
+Connect to your database and run the following command:

     `select pg_last_committed_xact();`